Kannan171/tp/README.md

 * This is **a learning project for Software Engineering (SE) students**.<br>
 * This project is based on the AddressBook-Level3 project created by the [SE-EDU initiative](https://se-education.org).
+* It is named TeamSync and now functions as a contact management app designed to streamline group project management for NUS students.